adamskoog/OnyxAudiobookPlayer/README.md

 * I'm sure there is much more as well...

 ## Patch Notes

+### Version: 0.4.1
+* Full UI overhaul - move from Bootstrap to Tailwind

 ### Version: 0.3.1
 * Central State Management (Redux)
 * Complete Rework of Player Components to allow better rendering.